koichik/node/doc/api/exec.markdown

       setsid: false
     }

 `cwd` allows you to specify the working directory from which the process is spawned.
 Use `env` to specify environment variables that will be visible to the new process.

 `setsid`, if set true, will cause the subprocess to be run in a new session.

-Example of running `ls -lh /usr`, capturing `stdout`, `stderr`, and the exit code:
+Example of running `ls -lh /usr`, capturing `stdout`, `stderr`, and the exit
+code:

     var util  = require('util'),
-        spawn = require('child_process').spawn,
+        spawn = require('exec').spawn,
         ls    = spawn('ls', ['-lh', '/usr']);

     ls.stdout.on('data', function (data) {